-As a rural, residential community, Upper Makefield’s residents are served mostly by on-lot sewage disposal systems and wells.
+As a rural, residential community, Upper Makefield’s residents are served mostly by on-lot sewage disposal systems and private wells.
 Public sewer and public water serve the 3 residential developments of Heritage Hills, Traditions, and Lakeside.
-Dutchess Farm is also served by a centralized sewer system.
+The Dutchess Farm development is served by a centralized sewer system.
+The Enclave development is served by centralized water and sewer systems.
 The Township maintains these public facilities.

-The adequacy of both the public and private sewage disposal systems within the township must be periodically reviewed.
-To do that requires formal, comprehensive updates to the township’s PA Act 537 Sewage Facilities Plan, first adopted by Upper Makefield officials in 1978.
-By 2010, an increasing number of on-lot treatment systems were malfunctioning, creating potential public health concerns.
+In accordance with the regulations of the Pennsylvania Department of Environmental Protection, the adequacy of both the public and private sewage disposal systems within the Township must be periodically reviewed.
+To do that requires formal, comprehensive updates to the Township’s PA Act 537 Sewage Facilities Plan, first adopted by Upper Makefield officials in 1978.
+By 2010, an increasing number of on-lot sewage disposal systems in several areas of the Township were determined by the Bucks County Health Department (BCHD) to be malfunctioning, creating potential public health concerns.

 ACT 537 Update:

-If you have questions now about your specific property, please call Township Manager Sally Slook at 215-968-3340.
+If you have questions now about your specific property, please call the Township Manager at 215-968-3340.

 For Updates: Upper Makefield updates the official township website several times per week.
 You may want to bookmark our homepage, where all news articles are listed, and from which you can link to meeting minutes.